youwen5/web/routes/software/+epilogue.typ

 #show: html-shim.with(
   title: "How this website was made",
-  subtitle: "Introducing Epilogue, my static site generator based on Typst.", )
+  subtitle: "An overview of Epilogue, a custom static site generator based on Typst.", )

 #let done = emoji.checkmark.box